 The scleral lens holds a reservoir of nourishing fluid between the inside of the lens and the surface of the eye, providing visual clarity and optimal comfort.
 In fact, many patients report that they are able to wear scleral contacts for longer amounts of time as compared to standard contacts.

-Scleral lenses are customized to fit each individual eye, and are suitable for patients with keratoconus, dry eye syndrome, irregular/excessive astigmatism, Sjorgen’s syndrome, other corneal abnormalities and for those having undergone LASIK surgery.
+Scleral lenses are customized to fit each individual eye and are suitable for patients with keratoconus, dry eye syndrome, irregular/excessive astigmatism, Sjorgen’s syndrome, other corneal abnormalities, and those having undergone LASIK surgery.

 Light sensitivity, or photophobia, is a common side effect of several eye conditions, such as dry eye syndrome and keratoconus.
 When the cornea is irregularly shaped, it doesn’t properly reflect light onto the retina, which can lead to light sensitivity.